asafdav95/asafdav95/README.md

-Hi, my name is Asaf Davidovitch, and i'm a 2nd year BSc Software Engineering student at Ort Bruade College in Israel.
+Hi, my name is Asaf Davidovitch, and i'm a 2nd year BSc Software Engineering student at Ort Bruade College in Israel, with GPA of 82.
+I have high marks in the core courses of my degree.
 Currently i'm just trying to create some projects in order to get my first job, so i'll appriciate any kind of help :).
 Currently my knowledge is C, Python, Assembly and starting to learn java.